Cologne Public Library: History

 The first so-called Volksbibliothek was opened in 1890.
 In the course of time, several Volksbibliotheken (people's libraries) and Lesehallen (reading halls) were established by donations and municipal funds.

 In 1931, a mobile library was introduced in Cologne.
 After World War II numerous book donations from abroad helped to restock the Volksbüchereien, as they were called by then.
 In 1966 the city council decided to rename them; the name Stadtbücherei Köln was chosen.

 The central library, opened in 1979, was modelled on the Anglo-American public library.

 In Cologne, there are two institutions having 'Stadtbibliothek' in their name: The 'Universitäts- und Stadtbibliothek Köln' (University and City Library of Cologne), being originally funded by the city of Cologne, adopted this name in 1920; the 'StadtBibliothek Köln' (the former Stadtbücherei Köln) is the public library, the upper-case 'B' making it easier to help tell them apart.

+The Cologne public library was the first public library with their own webserver.
+In the meantime the homepage of the public library is integrated into the website of Cologne.

+In 2015, the Cologne public library was awarded as Library of the Year while Dr. Hannelore Vogt was director of the library.